 A considerable amount of training is necessary before your pet learns to recognize and respect the boundaries, but such systems can be very effective when used correctly.
 Once trained, the pet rarely even approaches the buried wires at all.
 Some satisfied pet owners report that invisible fences are safer for animals that are prone to attempting to climb chain link or other physical fences.

 Invisible fences are not without critics, however.
 Although the shock your pet receives is quite faint—roughly the same as getting a static shock from carpeting—it is still an electrical shock, and some animal-rights advocates are deeply critical of such systems.

-In addition to these two drawbacks of invisible fences, there are others.
+In addition to these benefits and drawbacks of invisible fences, there are others:

 - The cost is reasonable.
 The average nationwide price to have a fence installed is about $1,000, and if you do the work yourself, the cost is about half that.
 Compare that to the cost of installing a comparable wood fence, which is several times more.

 - You won't lose your view.
 There is no physical barrier to block the scenery.

 - You can make the fence as large or small as you want.
 If you live on a large property, you can extend the fence as far as your property lines allow to give your dog room to roam, and the cost of installation won't be much more.